Auchterarder Golf Club might sit in the shadows of its next-door neighbour, but it is a sublime parkland layout in its own right!

 The club dates back to 1912, but a high percentage of the club’s membership were drafted for the First World War.

-A new 18-hole course was built in the 1970s, and it remains almost the same today as it was back then, bar some holes being lengthened and a new drainage system being implemented in the early 21st Century.
+However, a new 18-hole course was built in the 1970s, and it remains almost the same today as it was back then, bar some holes being lengthened and a new drainage system being implemented in the early 21st Century.

-What makes Auchterarder special?
+What makes Auchterarder Golf Club special?

 The strength of Auchterardrer Golf Club is not in its length.
 The course only plays at 5,800 yards from the tips, and offers some incredible views of the hills of the region.